jlangch/venice/doc/readme/macros.md

 '{:a (1 2 3) b (c d "x")}   ; => {:a (1 2 3) b (c d "x")}
 ```

-With it we can write our first macro.
-The `when` macro evaluates a _test_ predicate.
+With quotes in our toolbox we can write our first macro.
+The `when` macro evaluates
-If logical _true_, it evaluates the body in an implicit _do_.
+a _test_ predicate.
+If logical _true_, it evaluates the _body_ in an implicit _do_.

 ```clojure
 (defmacro when [test form]